Things to Do in Sedona This Weekend – 15 Must-Try Activities

 Sedona Arts Center

-Looking to scratch that creative itch before you break in those hiking boots?
-Prime yourself for a day of art gallery browsing when you head on over to the Sedona Arts Center.
+Looking to scratch that creative itch before you break into those hiking boots?
+Prime yourself for a day of art gallery browsing when you head on over to the Sedona Arts Center at 15 Art Barn Rd.
 The Center’s Fine Art Gallery showcases the largest selection in Sedona of artwork by local artists and features an ever-changing array of paintings, jewelry, and keepsakes.

 In addition to appreciating ceramic works or admiring the desert landscape through the medium of oil paint the gallery also hosts a number of local gatherings including Celebrate Sedona!
 This community event combines music, food, regional artistry, and more for a bi-monthly celebration of the best of Sedona.